Verywell: Website

-Verywell was followed by similar websites made by major news portals such as NBC News, HuffPost, Time Inc., The New York Times and CalmSage.
+The website has split into four sites: Verywell Health (the main domain), Verywell Fit, Verywell Family, and Verywell Mind, focusing mainly on psychology.

-The website has split into four sites: Verywell Health (the main domain), Verywell Fit, Verywell Family, and Verywell Mind.
+In August 2024, the Verywell Family site was shut down, with a recommendation to visit another Dotdash Meredith site, Parents.com.

 Traffic

 As of March 2017, Verywell ranked in the top 10 health information sites, reaching 17 million US unique users each month.

 The site has a multiplatform audience, which also includes traffic from DailyBurn and Cleveland Clinic.
 It is mostly search-dependent, as 70 percent of its monthly desktop traffic comes from search results.
 Verywell claims that 15 percent of its traffic is direct, an increase compared to the period when its content was part of About.com (8 percent).